paulca55/markdown-docs/Useful HTML and CSS Info.md

 - Block boxes always appear below the previous block element.
 This is the “natural” or “static” flow of an HTML document when it gets rendered by a web browser.
 - The width of block boxes is set automatically based on the width of its parent container.
 - The default height of block boxes is based on the content it contains.
 For example, when you narrow the browser window which only contains a `<h1>`, the `<h1>` gets split over two lines, and its height adjusts accordingly.
 - Inline boxes _don’t affect_ vertical spacing.
 They’re not for determining layout — they’re for styling stuff inside of a block.
+When it comes to margins and padding, browsers treat inline elements differently.
+You can add space to the left and right on an inline element, but you cannot add height to the top or bottom padding or margin of an inline element.
-- The width of inline boxes is based on the content it contains, not the width of the parent element.
+- The width of inline boxes is based on the content it contains (including any left and right padding), not the width of the parent element.

 Note: The `vertical-align` CSS property specifies the vertical alignment of an **inline** or **table-cell** box.